mwvgroup/pittgoogle-client/docs/source/for-developers/add-new-schema.md

 Case 3: You want to include schema definition files with the ``pittgoogle-client`` package.
 Follow ``elasticc`` as an example.
 (1) Commit the files to the repo under the *pittgoogle/schemas* directory.
-It is recommended that the main file name follow the syntax "\<schema_name\>.avsc".
-(2) Point the ``path`` field at the new file, relative to the repo root.
-(3) If you've followed the recommendations, the default ``helper`` should work, but you should check (more below).
-If you need to implement your own helper, do it.
+It is recommended that the main filename follow the syntax "<schema_name>.avsc".
+(2) Point ``path`` at the main file, relative to the package root.
+If the Avro schema is split into multiple files, you usually only need to point to the main one.
+(3) If you've followed the recommendations then the default ``helper`` should work, but you should check (more below).
+If you need to implement your own helper or update the existing, do it.

 ## Potentially Required

 ### pittgoogle/types_.py

 *pittgoogle/types_.py* is the file containing the :class:`pittgoogle.types_.Schema` class.

+If ``schemaless_alert_bytes='false'``, the defaults (mostly null/None) should work and you can ignore this file (skip to the next section).

 A "helper" method must exist in :class:`pittgoogle.types_.Schema` that can find and load your new schema definition.
 The ``helper`` field in the yaml manifest (above) must be set to the name of this method.
 If a